 To create a marketing plan, you must first start with a marketing strategy build that looks inwardly at your business and then outwardly at your target audience.

-Ask anyone in a marketing agency, and they will say it is hard to nail down a marketing strategy, and you need an expert with a marketing degree to help you develop a well-defined strategy.
-I call BS on that.
 Thirty years of experience has taught me that anyone with the framework to create a marketing strategy and a marketing plan can do it on their own.
 I won’t tell you it is necessarily a breeze, but it’s easy to do when you put in the work.

 A successful marketing strategy can be created regardless of the size of your team.
 If you’re a team of one or a team of 101, you can create a marketing plan yourself.
 But first, start with strategy!

-• How does your target market see you
+How does your target market see you

-• Do you have the right target market
+Do you have the right target market

-• What do you do well and not do well
+What do you do well and not do well

-• How do you show up in the marketplace
+How do you show up in the marketplace

-• How does your top competitor show up
+How does your top competitor show up

 I’ve heard it a million times.
 My target market is anyone who ... fill in the blank.
 Well, is it REALLY anyone?
 Or, is a specific someone easier to sell to?